spatialos/gdk-for-unity-fps-starter-project/README.md

 ## About

-The GDK for Unity First-Person Shooter (FPS) Starter Project is an example implementation of a FPS-genre game on top of the [SpatialOS GDK for Unity](https://github.com/spatialos/gdk-for-unity).
+The GDK for Unity First-Person Shooter (FPS) Starter Project is an example implementation of an FPS-genre game on top of the [SpatialOS GDK for Unity](https://github.com/spatialos/gdk-for-unity).
 It features:

 * Basic player spawning, movement, and shooting systems.
 * An implementation of simulated players for load-testing.